IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ### Scenario

 This is the third lab in the series.
-The first lab ([Lab 01](https://md.inetdoc.net/s/f-mfjs-kQ)) focused on automation by presenting the design of the declarative and procedural parts needed to build new Debian GNU/Linux virtual machines from the cloud.debian.org source.
-The second lab ([Lab 02](https://md.inetdoc.net/s/CPltj12uT)) introduced GitLab continuous integration (CI) by setting up a new session between the GitLab web service and a runner that executes the tasks from the first lab in a pipeline.
+The first lab ([Lab 01](https://md.inetdoc.net/s/f-mfjs-kQ)) focused on infrastructure automation by designing the declarative and procedural parts required to build new Debian GNU/Linux virtual machines from the [cloud.debian.org](https://cloud.debian.org) source.
+The second lab ([Lab 02](https://md.inetdoc.net/s/CPltj12uT)) introduced GitLab Continuous Integration (GitLab CI) by configuring a runner that executes the tasks from the first lab in a pipeline.

 :::info

-If you want to adapt this lab to your own context, you will need to install and configure (or replace) the declarative management scripts used to write this document.
+If you want to adapt this lab to your own environment, you will need to install and configure (or replace) the declarative management scripts used to build the examples.

-On the network side, we use the `switch-conf.py` Python script, which reads a YAML declaration file to configure Open vSwitch tap port interfaces on the hypervisor.
+On the network side, the `switch-conf.py` Python script reads a YAML declaration file to configure Open vSwitch tap port interfaces on the hypervisor.

-On the virtual machine side, we also use the `lab-startup.py` Python script, which reads another YAML declaration file to set the virtual machine properties such as its network configuration.
+On the virtual machine side, the `lab-startup.py` Python script reads another YAML declaration file to set virtual machine properties such as image selection, tap bindings, and network configuration.

 :::